The Wire (India): 'Tek Fog' hoax

-Website blocked in India
+Assam Violence

+On 19 January 2018, The Wire published an article titled "Revealed: RSS Draft Plan for Nagaland Accord." which included an interview from a person named Jagdamba Mal, who, the website claimed, was a 'known face' of Indian political outfit Rashtriya Swayamsevak Sangh (RSS).
+Jagdamba, was repeatedly quoted as an RSS member in the article suggesting a 'separate developing authority' in Assam and a 500 crore grant to develop ten districts in the state.
+The interview caused various groups in the region to stage agitations.
+On 22 January, protestors tried to set fire to the RSS district headquarters in Haflong.
+A mob also set fire to a railway station, where two people died in a subsequent firing.

+Jagdamba later clarified in an Indian Express interview that he never said he was a member of the RSS, stating that his statements were 'blown totally out of proportion and out of context'.
+He further stated that the suggestions were his personal opinions that were misinterpreted, which lead to the death of two innocent people.
+A senior spokesperson for the RSS also denied Jagdamba ever being a member.

+Temporary website access restrictions

 The Wire reported on 9 May 2025 that their website was blocked across India by internet service providers following orders from the Ministry of Electronics and Information Technology under the 2000 IT Act, citing violation of press freedom.
 The Wire said they would challenge this restriction.
-Founding editor Siddharth Varadarajan stated that the website was blocked by ISP's in India due to publication of a story which claimed Pakistan had shot down an Indian Rafale during an air skirmish on the night of May 7 to 8, based on an earlier CNN report.
-This restriction comes a day after the Indian government requested X (formerly Twitter) to restrict the access of 8,000 accounts following the military conflict between India and Pakistan.
+Founding editor Siddharth Varadarajan stated that the website was blocked by ISPs in India due to publication of a story which claimed Pakistan had shot down an Indian Rafale during an air skirmish on the night of May 7 to 8, based on an earlier CNN report.
+This restriction came a day after the Indian government requested X (formerly Twitter) to restrict the access of 8,000 accounts following the military conflict between India and Pakistan.
 The website was unblocked after they removed the Rafale story, as per claimed by The Wire.

 Litigations

-Rajeev Chandrasekhar

-Rajeev Chandrasekhar, a former Bharatiya Janata Party (BJP) MP in the Rajya Sabha and venture capitalist, filed a defamation suit in a Bangalore civil court after two articles suggested a conflict of interest between Chandrasekhar's role as a legislator and his investments in the Indian media and defence industries.
-The court eventually ruled in favour of The Wire.
+Former Bharatiya Janata Party (BJP) Rajya Sabha MP and venture capitalist Rajeev Chandrasekhar filed a defamation suit in a Bangalore civil court after two articles alleged a conflict of interest between his legislative role and his investments in the media and defence sectors.
+The case was later dismissed, with the court ruling in favour of The Wire.

-Jay Shah

-In 2017, Indian home minister Amit Shah's son Jay Shah filed a criminal defamation case against the editors of The Wire for publishing an article titled The Golden Touch of Jay Amit Shah, noting irregularities in Jay Shah's business dealings and claiming that a company owned by him increased turnover 16,000 times in the year following the 2014 Indian general election.
-After various court mandated injunctions and appeals to higher courts, the Wire legal team withdrew a plea before the Supreme court in August 2019.
-As of August 2019, the trial on the case was still pending, with Chief Justice of India Dipak Misra ordering that the trial be completed "as expeditiously as possible".

-Adityanath government

-During the COVID-19 pandemic, The Wire came under the Uttar Pradesh Chief Minister Yogi Adityanath government's crackdown on journalists reporting on administrative failures and humanitarian crises.
-This was a part of a pattern of escalating press freedom violations in Uttar Pradesh, using of the Epidemics Diseases Act of 1897 to pressurise journalists.
-Between April 2020 and June 2021, four separate FIRs alleging false information were lodged by the Uttar Pradesh Police against various journalists working for the news outlet, including against one of its founding editors.
-According to Reporters sans frontieres, the cases had no tangible evidence and amounted to harassment through litigation.
-In September 2021, the Supreme Court of India responding to a petition against the FIRs, extended a 2-month protection from arrest to the journalists at The Wire over press freedom concerns but declined to quash them, instead directed the petitioners to approach the Allahabad High Court.